johnspackman/qooxdoo/docs/development/compiler/configuration/compile.md

 ** Note that this has changed: you no longer add a new target, nor do you need to add `typescript: true` to one of your existing targets. **

+Note: prior to Qooxdoo version 8, the class meta data stored in `compiled/meta` by default was only generated when TypeScript was enabled.
+Now however, it is always generated because it's now essential for the compiler.

 ## Eslint